rdabhi30/SchoolQuiz/README.md

 SchoolQuiz
 =============
-This is a quiz application using [SlickQuiz](https://github.com/JewlOfTheLotus/SlickQuiz).
+This is a quiz application using [Modified / Hacked SlickQuiz](https://github.com/JewlOfTheLotus/SlickQuiz).

 Note: The questions of all quiz are based on curriculum of standard 6-7-8 at Gujarat Government School.